IAL 16: Small Astro-Bodies of the Inner Solar System and Target Earth

 Fragmentation occurred though collisions among the planetesimals, protoplanets, and asteroids.
 The rate of collisions was high in the early Solar System and has decreased continuously since then, but will never turn off.

-Why did the asteroids between Mars and Jupiter not coalesce into a planet?
+Why did the asteroids between Mars and Jupiter NOT coalesce into a planet?

 The theory is that the strong gravitational perturbations of Jupiter prevents this.
 Somehow they keep the asteroids spread out and also shepherds then from leaving the asteroid belt.
 For further explanation of how this happens, we just handwave.